TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

    Description
          Allows to add inline CSS to the page :html:`<head>` section.
          The :ts:`cssInline` property contains any number of numeric keys, each representing one cObject.
+         Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

    Example
          ::